-Wild Elephants is probably one of the most well-known hostels in Bratislava and tends to be the one that most people travelling around party hostels in Central Europe gravitate to.
+Wild Elephants is probably one of the most popular hostels in Bratislava and tends to be the one that most people travelling around party hostels in Central Europe gravitate to.

 Wild Elephants isn’t on the same level as Retox or Greg and Toms when it comes to partying, but if you enjoy playing beer pong, want to try a shot of borovička (Slovakia’s answer to rakija) and you’re partial to a pub crawl, Wild Elephants has got you covered.

-It is a little on the hippie side (think dreadlocks, stick and poke tattoos and free love) and definitely a bit ‘rustic’ looking, but as far as Bratislava hostels go, it’s a really good choice.
+It is a little on the hippie side (think dreadlocks, stick and poke tattoos and free love) and definitely a bit ‘rustic’ looking, but as far as hostels in Bratislava go, it’s a really good choice.

 2. Safestay Bratislava

 Safestay Bratislava describes itself as an ‘inspiring cosy place where you will meet other dreamers just like you,’ making it the perfect Bratislava hostel for solo travellers looking to make friends.

 Located a 6 minute walk from the train station and a 12-15 minute walk from the main shopping street, this hostel isn’t quite as central as Wild Elephants but it’s perfect if you have to lug heavy bags from the station!

 Safestay Bratislava has its own onsite bar where you can order food as well as something to drink, and they have regular events where you can learn how to cook traditional Slovakian dishes, speak the local lingo or discover the best pubs in town, making them a great choice when it comes to hostels in Bratislava.

 If you want the atmosphere of a hostel but the luxury of a hotel then worry not, because Safestay also has stunning private rooms available.